geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

 *City locations (large scale map)*

-Most people know where New York City is, but don't know where Yonkers is.
+More people know where New York City is than where Jersey City is.
-Thus we want to give the label "New York" priority so it will be visible when in conflict with (overlapping) "Yonkers".
+Thus we want to give the label "New York" priority so it will be visible when in conflict with (overlapping) "Jersey City".
 To do this we include the following code in the ``<TextSymbolizer>``:

 .. code-block:: xml